EgoFSD: Ego-Centric Fully Sparse Paradigm with Uncertainty Denoising and Iterative Refinement for Efficient End-to-End

 \section{Abstract}

-Current end-to-end autonomous driving methods resort to unifying modular designs for various tasks (e.g. perception, prediction and planning).
-Although optimized in a planning-oriented spirit with a fully differentiable framework, existing end-to-end driving systems without ego-centric designs still suffer from unsatisfactory performance and inferior efficiency, owing to the rasterized scene representation learning and redundant information transmission.
-In this paper, we revisit the human driving behavior and propose an ego-centric fully sparse paradigm, named DiFSD, for end-to-end self-driving.
-Specifically, DiFSD mainly consists of sparse perception, hierarchical interaction and iterative motion planner.
-The sparse perception module performs detection, tracking and online mapping based on sparse representation of the driving scene.
+Current End-to-End Autonomous Driving (E2E-AD) methods resort to unifying modular designs for various tasks (e.g. perception, prediction and planning).
+Although optimized with a fully differentiable framework in a planning-oriented manner, existing end-to-end driving systems lacking ego-centric designs still suffer from unsatisfactory performance and inferior efficiency, due to rasterized scene representation learning and redundant information transmission.
+In this paper, we propose an ego-centric fully sparse paradigm, named EgoFSD, for end-to-end self-driving.
+Specifically, EgoFSD consists of sparse perception, hierarchical interaction and iterative motion planner.
+The sparse perception module performs detection and online mapping based on sparse representation of the driving scene.
 The hierarchical interaction module aims to select the Closest In-Path Vehicle / Stationary (CIPV / CIPS) from coarse to fine, benefiting from an additional geometric prior.
 As for the iterative motion planner, both selected interactive agents and ego-vehicle are considered for joint motion prediction, where the output multi-modal ego-trajectories are optimized in an iterative fashion.
-Besides, both position-level motion diffusion and trajectory-level planning denoising are introduced for uncertainty modeling, thus facilitating the training stability and convergence of the whole framework.
-Extensive experiments conducted on nuScenes dataset demonstrate the superior planning performance and great efficiency of DiFSD, which significantly reduces the average L2 error by \textbf{66\%} and collision rate by \textbf{77\%} than UniAD while achieves \textbf{8.2$\times$} faster running efficiency.
+In addition, position-level motion diffusion and trajectory-level planning denoising are introduced for uncertainty modeling, thereby enhancing the training stability and convergence speed.
+Extensive experiments are conducted on nuScenes and Bench2Drive datasets, which significantly reduces the average L2 error by \textbf{59\%} and collision rate by \textbf{92\%} than UniAD while achieves \textbf{6.9$\times$} faster running efficiency.